Dedicated Legal Counsel In Hudson And Throughout Western Wisconsin

-I. Identify The Driver, Vehicle Owners And Witnesses.
+1. Identify The Driver, Vehicle Owners And Witnesses

 It may be difficult to locate people once they leave the accident scene.
 Do not assume that the police will get all of the necessary information.
 Be sure to write down the license plate numbers of all cars involved.
 Get the names, addresses and phone numbers of the drivers of all vehicles and of all witnesses to the accident and who come upon the scene shortly after the accident.
 If the driver of the vehicle is not the owner of the vehicle, be sure to get the owner’s information as well.

-II.
-Notify Your Insurance Company About The Accident.
+2. Notify Your Insurance Company About The Accident

 It is important that you notify your insurance company about the accident as soon as you can, even if the accident is not your fault.
 Otherwise, you may jeopardize your right to medical payments, uninsured motorist or underinsured motorist coverage.
 If you do not notify your insurance company, you may also jeopardize your right to liability coverage if someone later claims the accident was partly your fault.
 It may take months or even years before you recover damages from the at-fault driver and his/her insurance company.
 Meanwhile, bills mount and your credit may be affected.
 Therefore, it is generally best to turn in your claims to your own insurance company initially so that the bills will be paid.
 You and your insurance company can later be reimbursed by the at-fault driver and his/her insurance company.

 A picture is worth a thousand words.
-These marks which prove your injury often disappear in a few weeks.
-It may be too late to preserve this evidence by the time that you learn you may have a permanent injury.
-Also take photographs of you wearing any casts, slings or other medical devices which are prescribed.
+These marks that prove your injury often disappear in a few weeks.
+It may be too late to preserve this evidence by the time you learn you may have a permanent injury.
+Also take photographs of you wearing any casts, slings or other medical devices that are prescribed.

-VI.
-Seek Medical Attention As Soon As You Realize You May Be Injured.
+6. Seek Medical Attention As Soon As You Realize You May Be Injured

 Even though you may have a permanent injury, the insurance company may try to claim that you were not hurt because you did not go to a doctor right away.
 Do not assume that you will be better.
 If you feel any pain or discomfort seek medical attention as soon as you can.

-Be sure to tell your doctor about all pains and difficulties you are having as a result of the accident.
+Be sure to tell your doctor about all the pains and difficulties you are having as a result of the accident.
 Do not hold back.
-Problems which seem minor now may become major later.
-If you do not tell the doctor about a problem early on the insurance company may claim that it was not as a result of the accident.
+Problems that seem minor now may become major later.
+If you do not tell the doctor about a problem early on, the insurance company may claim that it was not a result of the accident.

 It is important to have copies of these bills even if your insurance company pays for them.

-XII.
-Generally, Submit Your Medical Bills To Your Automobile Insurance Company First.
+12. Generally, Submit Your Medical Bills To Your Automobile Insurance Company First

 However, there are a number of exceptions to this rule.
 You should consult with legal counsel soon after you are injured to examine your insurance policies and give you an opinion as to where the bills should be submitted.